Current projects

 2022 - Present | Marx Lab | Museum of Southwestern Biology

-Herbaria are vital to documenting and understanding patterns of plant biodiversity, and specimens housed in herbaria are used in taxonomic classification, molecular systematics studies, population genetics studies, and the list goes on.
-Silica tissue collection is standard practice at most herbaria, but there remains no consensus on physical and digital curation and management of these tissues.
-We are working with regional herbarium curators and collections managers to build workflows and protocols that reflect best practices for curating these tissues and making them accessible to student and affiliated researchers.
+Herbaria are vital to documenting and understanding patterns of plant biodiversity.
+Silica tissue collection is standard practice at most herbaria, but there are no standards for physical and digital curation and management of these tissues, even though they contain high quality genomic DNA and are used for molecular systematics, population genetics, and all kinds of other molecular research.
+We are working with regional herbarium curators and collections managers to build workflows and protocols that reflect best practices for curating these tissues and making them accessible to students and researchers.

 Phylogenomics and biogeography of Erigeron